Meatloaf Balls with Beef, Sausage, and Peppers

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 There’s a lot of meat and peppers in these Ground Beef, Italian Sausage, and Peppers Meatloaf Balls compared to the small amount of breadcrumbs, so although this recipe isn’t strictly low-carb, I think it’s suitable for low-glycemic and carb-conscious eating plans, especially if you make sure to use low-sugar ketchup.
-Made with low-fat ground beef, turkey Italian sausage, and whole wheat bread crumbs, this would be suitable for phase 2 or 3 of the South Beach Diet.
-You could definitely sub almond meal for the breadcrumbs if you want a version that’s low-carb and gluten-free.
+Made with low-fat ground beef, turkey Italian sausage, and whole wheat bread crumbs, this would be suitable for phase 2 or 3 of the original South Beach Diet.
+You could definitely sub almond meal for the breadcrumbs or use Flaxseed Meal (affiliate link) if you want a version that’s low-carb and gluten-free.

 Find More Recipes Like This One: